fox/presentdown/presentations/about.md

 ## Moving between slides

-- You've figured this already, but on touch screens you can swipe
+- You've done it already, but on touch screens you can swipe

 !